void-tech-um/void-tech-um.github.io/README.md

 # VOID Tech
-Technology organization at the University of Michigan.
+Website repository for VOID Tech at the University of Michigan.